wilsonrc/Becasoft_Android_Course_Projects/README.md

 # Android Course Final Projects (BECASOFT)

-This repo contains a list of projects made by the students of the BECASOFT android introductory course.
+This repo contains a list of some projects made by the students of the BECASOFT android introductory course.

 ### Projects: